-If the DB2_SKIPDELETED variable is enabled, statements using either the Cursor Stability or Read Stability isolation levels; unconditionally skip deleted keys, during the index access, and deleted rows during the table access.
+If the DB2_SKIPDELETED variable is enabled, statements using either the Cursor Stability or Read Stability isolation levels, skip deleted keys unconditionally, during the index access, and skip deleted rows when the table is accessed.

 If the DB2_EVALUNCOMMITTED variable is enabled, deleted rows are automatically skipped, but uncommitted pseudo-deleted keys in type-2 indexes are skipped only when the DB2_SKIPDELETED variable is also enabled.